Best Murals in Houston Downtown

 The distinctive style of local artist Michael Rodriguez can be found anywhere from shopping districts to graffiti parks.
 Emanating a charming, vintage feel, Rodriguez adds a pop of color to visualize Houston’s undeniably bright and fun demeanor.

 CHANGING LANGUAGE, CHANGING WORLDS – Houston Street Art

 The Printing Museum, 1324 W Clay St., Houston, TX 77019

 The collaborative piece by pseudonymous artist DUAL and award-winning design studio 29 Letters uses bold and bright lines to symbolize diversity and branching away from normative society.
 The studio, specializing in contemporary Arabic and multilingual typography, wanted to create a project that bridges the divide between languages, ethnicities, and nationalities, resulting in something representative of Houston’s diversity.

 The colorful paint wall is a staple of the city’s street art scene.
 Widely considered one of the most Instagrammed walls in Houston, the dripping rainbow is a sure hit with your friends online to fawn over from afar.

 This gorgeous hummingbird piece is on the side of Frenetic Theater.
 On the corner of North Adams Steet and Navigation Blvd.
 This Mural has probably seen better days.

 1513 St Emanuel St. Houston, TX 77003

-This particular wall was made by Risk Rock aka Kelly Gravel and is in a spot encircled by other murals.
+This particular wall was made by Risk Rock, aka Kelly Gravel, and is in a spot encircled by other murals.
 This probably should be your first stop for murals.
-There is lots to see and could change over time.
-It is always evolving since there are local artists that tend to showcase their work in several different spots.
-These are really collective murals from different artist.
+There is a lot to see, and it could change over time.
+It is constantly evolving since local artists tend to showcase their work in several different spots.
+These are collective murals from a different artists.
 These murals are on the corner of Leeland Street and St. Emanuel St. Lots of parking area

 LOVE WALL HOUSTON